SimVascular/svZeroDSolver/docs/pages/main.md

-output_mean_only                        | Write only the mean values over every timestep to output file | false output_derivative                       | Write time derivatives to output file | false output_all_cycles                       | Write all cardiac cycles to output file | false
+output_mean_only                        | Write only the mean values over every timestep to output file | false output_derivative                       | Write time derivatives to output file | false output_all_cycles                       | Write all cardiac cycles to output file | false use_cycle_to_cycle_error                | Use cycle-to-cycle error to determine number of cycles for convergence | false sim_cycle_to_cycle_percent_error        | Percentage error threshold for cycle-to-cycle pressure and flow difference | 1.0

+The option `use_cycle_to_cycle_error` allows the solver to change the number of cardiac cycles it runs depending on the cycle-to-cycle convergence of the simulation.
+For simulations with no RCR boundary conditions, the simulation will add extra cardiac cycles until the difference between the mean pressure and flow in consecutive cycles is below the threshold set by `sim_cycle_to_cycle_percent_error` at all inlets and outlets of the model.
+If there is at least one RCR boundary condition, the number of cycles is determined based on equation 21 of \cite pfaller21, using the RCR boundary condition with the largest time constant.

 ### Vessels

 More information about the vessels can be found in their respective class references.
+Below is a template vessel block with boundary conditions, `INFLOW` and `OUT`, at its inlet and outlet respectively.

 ```python
 {